Reported Speech in English Grammar

 Example:

-→ I asked him what he wanted to tell me.
+→ I asked him what he thought of the product.

 Example: